 Questions to Ask About Treatment for CML

 At first, the information you receive about treatment options may seem overwhelming.
 You may find it helpful to make a list of your questions before seeing your doctor.
-To make it easier to remember what the doctor says, you may want to take notes during meetings with your doctor or ask if you can use a tape recorder.
+To make it easier to remember what the doctor says, you may want to take notes during meetings with your doctor or ask if you can record the conversation.
 It may also help to have a family member or friend with you to take part in discussion, take notes, or just listen.
-Use the list of questions below as a starting place for the questions you may want to ask.
+Use the list of questions below as a starting place for the questions you may want to ask:

 What treatment do you think is best for me?